 Learn From Allah’s Patience

-By Dr. Hazem Said & Maha Ezzeddine
+Dr. Hazem Said and Maha Ezzeddine

-Compassion and forbearance in the face of harm is essential to peace, because flaws and weaknesses will always exist among people.
+Compassion and forbearance in the face of harm is essential to peace, because flaws and corruption will always exist among people.
 Only when we can transcend the hurt that we may receive from others and respond with compassion are we truly committed to peace.

-Verses and sayings that encourage forgiveness do not imply that we should not seek justice and solutions to the harm committed by others.
+Verses and sayings that encourage forgiveness do not imply that we should not seek out justice and solutions to the harm committed by others.
 To the contrary, there are many teachings encouraging, even requiring, us to do so.

 In order to practice this level of benevolence, we need to invest in our own spirituality and connection with God.
-It may be difficult to extend kindness to those who harm us-until we remember that we are doing it for God.
+It may be difficult to extend kindness to those who harm us until we remember that we are doing it for God.

 The individuals with whom we are conflicted belong to God as well.
 Among His names is the Most Merciful, and He is also The Just.
 So when we extend kindness to those who harm us, we are in fact reaching out to the kindness of God.
 References Republished, with kind permission, from the authors’ Seeking Peace. (onislam.net)

 Dr. Hazem Said is active in the Muslim community in America and has held many different leadership posts.
 He was the president of MAS Youth, a national youth organization from 2004 to 2008.
 In his professional life, Hazem is an associate professor of Information Technology at the University of Cincinnati.
 Maha Ezzeddine has a master’s degree in history from Stanford University and has edited several publications for MAS Youth between 2006 and 2008.